 DOAN'S CORNERS “definitely and accurately were the corners of EUCLID AVE. and what are now 105th and 107th Streets.”
 So wrote Cleveland historian CHAS.
 ASA POST, a product of the neighborhood, in 1930.
 Doan’s Corners takes its name from NATHANIEL DOAN, an early settler in Cleveland who in 1799 built a log hotel and tavern on the northwest corner of Euclid Ave. and Fairmount (E. 107th) St. Doan also built a store on the southwest corner and later operated both a blacksmith shop and saleratus (baking soda) factory.
 By the 1870s, Doan’s initial settlement was a flourishing crossroads town of stores, churches, small industries, a hotel, and a post office.
-The area became part of E. Cleveland Twp. in 1866 and 6 years later was annexed to Cleveland.
-By the early 20th century, the expanding city had largely engulfed Doan’s Corners.
+The area became part of East Cleveland Twp. in 1866 and 6 years later was annexed to Cleveland.
+By the early 20th century, the expanding city had largely engulfed Doan’s Corners, whose Euclid-E. 105th intersection was the southeastern corner of the HOUGH neighborhood.
 In 1930 on the site where Doan had erected his log tavern, now stood a hotel and business block, surrounded by other hotels, theaters, banks, commercial buildings, and apartment houses.
-In the 1920s, vaudeville, and later motion pictures, brought thousands to the Park, KEITH’S E. 105TH ST. THEATER, the Circle, the Univ., and the Alhambra theaters, all located in what had become Cleveland’s “second downtown.”
+In the 1920s, vaudeville, and later motion pictures, brought thousands to the Alhambra, Circle, KEITH’S E. 105TH ST., Park, and University theaters, all located in what had become Cleveland’s “second downtown.”